FunkyFr3sh/petool/README.md

     /*
-        Clear all bytes from the start of the function (0x410000) up to the end of the function (0x410200) AND do a (far) jump from 0x410000 to label doMagic */`
+        Clear all bytes from the start of the function (0x410000) up to the end of the function (0x410200) AND do a long jump from 0x410000 to label doMagic */`
     DETOUR(0x410000, 0x410200, _doMagic);